A Novel Mathematical Framework for Objective Characterization of Ideas: Empirical Exploration of Idea Embedding

-where $N_c$ is the number of clusters in an idea space, $A_i$ is the area of individual clusters, and $A_t$ is the total area of the idea space computed as the area of the convex hull of all the points in that idea space.
-An exploration where the clusters are well separated would have high cluster sparsity (desirable), and a compact set of clusters will give low cluster sparsity (undesirable).
+where, $N_c$ is the number of clusters in an idea space, $A_i$ is the area of individual clusters, $A_t$ is the total area of the idea space computed as the area of the convex hull of all the points in that idea space.

+An exploration where the clusters are well separated would have high cluster sparsity (desirable), and a compact set of clusters would give low cluster sparsity (undesirable).
+In Figure~\ref{fig:spider_plot_idea_density}, the brightness of the bounded polygon represents the cluster sparsity.

 DBSCAN clusters potentially produce a default cluster with points that could not be included in any of the well-defined clusters; this is usually referred to as the noise cluster.
-This is the one which is not indicated with a bounding curve.
+This is the one that is not indicated with a bounding curve.
 The points in this cluster are important as the associated ideas are distinct from clusters of similar ideas.
 We compute Idea Sparsity for all clusters, including the noise cluster.
 However, we observe that (a) noise clusters do not significantly extend the region of explored ideas, and (b) the convex bounding curve for the noise cluster inevitably overlaps multiple identified clusters.
 Hence, for the computation of cluster sparsity, we discount the noise cluster.